 News hints at a new, larger battery for the Mate 20 Pro.
 A poster produced by the Chinese manufacturer appears to suggest that the Mate 20 Pro will outperform both the Mate 10 Pro and the P20 Pro in terms of battery life.
 Both of those models featured a 4000 mAh battery that performed well, but an upgrade would be even better!

-Rumors continue to indicate that a 4200 mAh battery could be on the cards for the Mate 20 Pro - not a huge jump forward but enough to outperform high-end rivals such as the Honor Note 10 and the Xiaomi Mi Max 3.
+The latest news has confirmed that a 4200 mAh battery is indeed on the cards for the Mate 20 Pro - not a huge jump forward but enough to outperform high-end rivals such as the Honor Note 10 and the Xiaomi Mi Max 3.

 |Huawei Mate 20 (Pro)||Technical Specifications|